USArmyResearchLab/GSA-18F-Path-Analysis-on-ARL-OSS-Process/README.md

 - Reflect a diverse set of viewpoints
 - Resonate as useful to others in the federal government that want to open source software

+For information about the project itself, consult the [project masterdoc](/PROJECT.md).

 ## Contributing

 This repository contains our notes, files, and artifacts, and is public by design — feel free to chime in or submit a pull request!
 See our [contributing guide](/CONTRIBUTING.md).